johnperry-math/AoC2015/README.md

 and the function was supposed to return the position of `}`, the final position value was one _past_ the `}`, and I wasn't taking that into account.

+### 🍽️ Day 13: Knights of the Dinner Table

+You need to seat your family at the dinner table for the feast, but each member likes some members more than others.
+You want to maximize their happiness.

+In part 1, you seat everyone except you.

+In part 2, you seat yourself, as well.

+#### Unusual tools

+* Recursion
+* All functions work for both parts, with different solution activated by parameter.

+#### Experience

+Fun, not quite easy.
+I kept getting part 1 wrong, even when I was doing part 2!
+* I forgot to consider both directions of happiness: if A sits next to B, you can't just consider whether A is happier or sadder, but also B.
+* I forgot to consider that the table is a circle: you have to consider the first and last elements, as well.
+* `Read_Input` wasn't properly checking for negatives.
+* When adapting for part 2, I didn't take into account that the test for the base of recursion is now different in part 1 than it was before.

+Despite that, I solved both puzzles in 30 minutes.